 Cook over medium flame till the tomatoes break well and do not add water also.
 It has to cook in its own juices.
 Mix well now and then to avoid sticking to the bottom.
 If you want it thick like in the picture, cook for at least 15 – 20 mins over medium flame or till the oil separates and floats on top.

 Serve with Rotis, chappathis.
 It would also go well with puris.

-If you want to make a quick job of it, heat a tsp of oil in a pan separately and add the tomatoes with a pinch of salt.
+If you want to make a quick job of it, heat a teaspoon of oil in a pan separately and add the tomatoes with a pinch of salt.
 Cook it over high flame mashing it with a wooden spatula and add it to the cooking onions.

 You can also pulse the tomatoes in a mixie and use to make this thokku quickly.
 Just make sure you don’t make a paste of it.

 Browse plenty more quick & flavorful recipes easily by course, method, occasion & diet.